Beyond

 Beyond the city, the landscape opens up into a remarkable succession of environments.
 Lake shores give way to rolling vineyard-covered hills, which gradually rise into the mountains of Lessinia, while historic villages and fertile plains complete a territory of striking contrast and harmony.
 This extraordinary diversity makes the surroundings of Lake Garda Veneto one of the most varied and rewarding destinations in Northern Italy, ideal for a holiday filled with different experiences every day.

-The Verona area is traditionally divided into four main destination brands, each expressing a distinct identity of the province:
+The Verona area is traditionally divided into four main destination brands, each expressing a distinct identity of this region: